-Figure 2.-5.
-Vegetation types in the Basin.

-region, soil salinity, and water availability.
+Native vegetation covers most the Owens Valley watershed (Figure 2-5) as the majority of land area is owned by federal, state, or municipal entities with limited residential or industrial development.
+Vegetation in the Owens Valley groundwater basin varies with elevation, floristic region, soil salinity, and water availability.
 Vegetation communities range from salt-tolerant shadscale scrub, alkali sink scrub, desert greasewood scrub, alkali meadow, and desert saltbush scrub on the low elevations of the valley floor, to more drought-tolerant Mojave Mixed Woody Scrub, Blackbush Scrub, and Great Basin mixed scrub on alluvial fans (Danskin, 2000; Davis et al., 1998).
 The groundwater basin lies on the boundary of the Great Basin and Mojave deserts; consequently, the southern part of the basin has vegetation communities such as Mojave creosote bush scrub characteristic of the hot Mojave Desert to south and the northern part of the basin has communities such as Big Sagebrush scrub characteristic of the cooler, higher elevation Great Basin Desert.
 Hydric vegetation communities associated with streams, springs, and wetlands occupy relatively small areas of the groundwater basin, but are important habitat resources.
 At higher elevations in the watershed, vegetation types include Pinyon-Juniper woodland, montane forest and meadow, subalpine forest and meadow, alpine plants, and barren terrain above timberline (Danskin, 2000).